This site uses cookies for learning about our traffic, we store no personal details. ACCEPT COOKIES DECLINE COOKIES What are cookies?

 Stem cells represent a novel cell type in the body.
 Stem cells have two features: the ability to differentiate along different lineages and the ability to self-renew and maintain tissue homeostasis.
 Stem cells can be multi-plied in large Stem cells are broadly classified based on their source into embryonic (hESCs) and adult (ASCs) stem cells.
 Bhartiya, (2013) Embryonic stem cells are pluripotent in nature and can be differentiated into 200 odd cell types where as the adult stem cells are isolated from adult body tissues and are multi-to unipotent in nature (Thomson et al., 1998).
 MSCs are adult stem cells which can be isolated from human and animal sources with the capacity to differentiate into meso-dermal lineage.
 MSCs and their multiline age were first found by Friedenstein via studies on the mouse bone marrow in the 1960s (Friedenstein et al., 1987; Frie-denstein et al., 1976; Friedenstein, 1966).

 The multiline age differentiation potential of adult human MSCs from bone marrow was described by Pittenger and group.
 They have been isolated from almost all tissues including per vascular area (Pittenger et al., 1999).
 In view of many studies till now, neither single definition nor a quantitative assay to help in the identification of MSCs in mixed population of cells is available; some biomarkers are available for identi-fication of human MSC (hMSC).
-In 2006 a set of mar-kers and cell characteristics has been proposed by the International Society for Cellular Therapy has proposed minimum criteria to define MSCs as these cells (a) should exhibits plastic adherence; (b) possess specific set of cell surface markers, i.e. cluster of differentiation CD73, D90, CD105 and lack expression of CD14, CD34, CD45 and human leucocyte antigen-DR (HLA-DR); and (c) have the ability to differentiate in-vitro into adipocyte, chondrocyte and osteoblast (Crisan et al., 2008).
+In 2006 a set of markers and cell characteristics has been proposed by the International Society for Cellular Therapy has proposed minimum criteria to define MSCs as these cells (a) should exhibit plastic adherence; (b) possess specific set of cell surface markers, i.e. cluster of differentiation CD73, D90, CD105 and lack expression of CD14, CD34, CD45 and human leucocyte antigen-DR (HLA-DR); and (c) have the ability to differentiate in-vitro into adipocyte, chondrocyte and osteoblast (Crisan et al., 2008).
 The availability and culturally expandable in vitro with special genomic stability and less ethical issues, marking these incredible cells importance in cell regenerative therapy and medicine (Dominici et al., 2006; Ullah et al., 2015).
 The resent study is the con-cise review article to gather available the information about stem cell sources, identification makers, Paracrine secretion, Immunomodulation by MSCs and their importance in regenerative therapies.

 Human Mesenchymal Stem Cell (HMSC) Sources: